hash-symbol/ical/README.md

 ## How fresh it is

-The calendars are rebuilt every month and look a few years ahead, so events are already on your calendar long before they happen.
-If a rebuild turns up nothing new for a zone, that zone's file simply stays as it was.
+The calendars are refreshed every month and look a few years ahead.

 ## Good to know